Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Introduction

 \section{Introduction}

-In stochastic decision, game, and control problems, the probability measures and models on the exogenous state and measurement variables (on which decisions are measurable) are called information structures.
+In stochastic decision, game, and control problems, the probability measures and models on the exogenous state and measurement variables (on which decisions are measurable) may be called information structures.
 The setup will be made precise later in the paper.

 For single-decision maker setups, comparison of information structures (also called statistical experiments / observation channels) was conclusively studied by Blackwell in his seminal paper \cite{Blackwell1951} for finite probability models.
 Since then, there has been significant interest in the comparison, value and regularity of information structures in various research communities and into more general models \cite{strassen1965existence,torgersen1991comparison,LeCamReview}.
 For finite games, \cite{pkeski2008comparison} generalized Blackwell's result to zero-sum games with a complete characterization.
-This result was generalized to the standard Borel zero-sum game setup in \cite{HBY2020arXiv}, where a partial converse of Blackwell's information structure ordering and relations with a well-known result due to Strassen \cite{strassen1965existence} were also established.
-Information structures in team problems (or identical interest games) were studied in a finite-space setting in \cite{Lehrer}, where Blackwell's theorem was extended to team problems in finite spaces.
+This result was generalized to the standard Borel zero-sum game setup in \cite{HBY2020arXiv}, where a partial converse of Blackwell's information structure ordering and relations with a well-known result due to Strassen \cite{strassen1965existence} were also established with a corollary being that more information does not hurt the agent receiving it.

 A related problem involves not only the comparison of two information structures but the continuity properties of optimal solutions/equilibrium solutions in information structures under various topologies, which is studied in this paper.